E-commerce Website Design: 15 Key Factors for Success!Orhun Karadag

 It is essential to offer a great mobile experience for potential customers.
 A mobile-friendly website refers that it can easily be viewed and used on a mobile device., It is a pivotal element to provide mobile users a good experience to better conversions since mobile devices have become the most common way that people browse a website.

-SSL certificates are used for protecting critical personal data of the customers such as credit card information.
+SSL stands for Secure Sockets Layer.
+SSL certificates are used for keeping an internet connection secure and protecting critical personal data of the customers such as credit card information.
 It ensures the connection between the visitor’s browser and the server is secure and encrypted.
 All e-commerce websites must have SSL certificates as they deal with user information such as name, address, credit card, etc.

 Search engines use SSL as a ranking factor as well.
 Google Chrome marks websites without SSL as “Not Secure”.
 This can drastically decrease the trust for an e-commerce website.